tomysshadow/YAMosse/README.md

 ## How do I enable GPU Acceleration?

-To use GPU Acceleration, you will need to [install NVIDIA CUDA Toolkit and cuDNN.](https://www.digitalocean.com/community/tutorials/install-cuda-cudnn-for-gpu) Note that if you are on Windows, the last version of Tensorflow to support GPU Acceleration is 2.10.0.
+To use GPU Acceleration, you will need to [install NVIDIA CUDA Toolkit and cuDNN.](https://www.digitalocean.com/community/tutorials/install-cuda-cudnn-for-gpu) Note that if you are on Windows, the last version of TensorFlow to support GPU Acceleration is 2.10.0.
 Otherwise, you will need to use Linux or WSL2 in order to get GPU Acceleration.

-I have tested and confirmed that YAMosse is compatible with Tensorflow 2.8.0 and Keras 2.8.0, which will work for this purpose if you want to avoid setting up virtualization, though do note that in this case you will need to install the legacy `keras` package rather than `tf-keras`.
+I have tested and confirmed that YAMosse is compatible with TensorFlow 2.8.0 and Keras 2.8.0, which will work for this purpose if you want to avoid setting up virtualization, though do note that in this case you will need to install the legacy `keras` package rather than `tf-keras`.

 You will know when GPU Acceleration is enabled and working correctly because "GPU Acceleration Enabled" will appear in the Log textbox whenever you perform a YAMScan.
 If you still can't get GPU Acceleration to work, try running YAMosse with a console by opening `yamosse_console.py`.
-Then you will be able to see Tensorflow's more verbose error logs, which could reveal the problem.
+Then you will be able to see TensorFlow's more verbose error logs, which could reveal the problem.

 ## What does Calibration do?